clairezhangXD/Mountain-Climbing-Tracker-Assignment-2023/README.md

 # 23-S1-A2
 Mountain Climber Assignment

-## Getting Started

-Instructions are extremely similar to those of A1:

-* Get a virtual environment up and running
-* `python -m pip install -r requirements.txt` (Replacing python with python3 or py - whatever works)

 ## Claire's Takeaways
-First pair programming project.

 Theory concepts applied in this assignment learnt throughout the unit:
 - time complexities